Rumours (album)

-Often considered Fleetwood Mac's magnum opus, Rumours has frequently been cited as one of the greatest albums of all time.
-In 2003, it was inducted into the Grammy Hall of Fame.
-In 2004, Rumours was remastered and reissued with the addition of "Silver Springs", which had been excluded from the original release, and a bonus CD of outtakes from the recording sessions.
-In 2017, it was selected for preservation in the National Recording Registry, being deemed "culturally, historically, or aesthetically significant" by the Library of Congress.
-In 2020, Rumours was rated the seventh-greatest album of all time in Rolling Stones list of the "500 Greatest Albums of All Time".
+The album garnered widespread acclaim from critics, who praised its production quality and the vocal harmonies of the band's three singers, and won Album of the Year at the 1978 Grammy Awards.
+Often considered Fleetwood Mac's magnum opus and one of the greatest albums of all time, Time magazine included it in its exclusive list of the All-TIME 100 Albums, a recognition of the "greatest and most influential musical compilations".
+It was inducted to the Grammy Hall of Fame in 2003 and was selected for preservation in the National Recording Registry in 2017 by the Library of Congress for being "culturally, historically, or aesthetically significant".
+In 2020, Rumours was ranked seventh in Rolling Stone's list of the "500 Greatest Albums of All Time".

 Background

-In July 1975, Fleetwood Mac's eponymous tenth album was released to great commercial success, reaching No. 1 in the U.S. in 1976.
-The record's biggest hit single, "Rhiannon", gave the band extensive radio exposure.
-At the time, Fleetwood Mac's line-up consisted of guitarist and vocalist Lindsey Buckingham, drummer Mick Fleetwood, keyboard player and vocalist Christine McVie, bass guitarist John McVie, and vocalist Stevie Nicks.
-After six months of non-stop touring, the McVies divorced, ending eight years of marriage.
+After guitarist Bob Welch left Fleetwood Mac in 1974, drummer Mick Fleetwood, keyboardist and vocalist Christine McVie, and bassist John McVie were joined by guitarist and singer Lindsey Buckingham and singer Stevie Nicks.
+In July 1975, Fleetwood Mac released its eponymous tenth album to great commercial success, reaching No. 1 in the U.S. in 1976; the record's singles "Over My Head", "Rhiannon" and "Say You Love Me" all reached the Top 20 there.

+The band's success belied turmoil amongst its members; after six months of non-stop touring, the McVies divorced, ending eight years of marriage.
 The couple stopped talking to each other socially and discussed only musical matters.
-Buckingham and Nicks—who had joined the band before 1975's Fleetwood Mac after guitarist Bob Welch had left—were having an on/off relationship that led them to fight often.
+Buckingham and Nicks were having an on/off relationship that led them to fight often.
 The duo's arguments stopped only when they worked on songs together.
 Fleetwood faced domestic problems of his own after discovering that his wife Jenny, mother of his two children, was having an affair with his best friend.

 Press intrusions into the band members' lives led to inaccurate stories.
 Christine McVie was reported to have been in the hospital with a serious illness, while Buckingham and Nicks were declared the parents of Fleetwood's daughter Lucy after being photographed with her.
-The press also wrote about a rumoured return of original Fleetwood Mac members Peter Green, Danny Kirwan, and Jeremy Spencer for a 10th anniversary tour.
+The press also wrote about a rumoured return of original Fleetwood Mac members Peter Green, Danny Kirwan, and Jeremy Spencer for a tenth anniversary tour.
 Despite false reports, the band did not change its lineup, although its members had no time to come to terms with the separations before recording for a new album began.
 Fleetwood has noted the "tremendous emotional sacrifices" made by everyone just to attend studio work.
 In early 1976, Fleetwood Mac crafted some new tracks in Florida.
-Founding members Fleetwood and John McVie chose to dispense with the services of their previous producer, Keith Olsen, because he favoured a lower emphasis on the rhythm section.
+Fleetwood and John McVie fired their producer Keith Olsen because he favoured a lower emphasis on the rhythm section.
 The duo formed a company called Seedy Management to represent the band's interests.